Live in Boston 1982

 Live in Boston, 1982 is a live album by American blues rock band George Thorogood and the Destroyers.
 It was recorded on November 23, 1982, at the Bradford Hotel in Boston (now the Royale Nightclub), and released on July 27, 2010 by Rounder Records.
+The album debuted at No. 12, and peaked at No. 10 on the Billboard Top Blues Album chart.

 AllMusic reviewer Al Campbell wrote "This 1982 set doesn't contain any surprises, just an awfully good time that still sounds fresh, alive and, perhaps most importantly, fun."